kawatapw/KAP/README.md

-# RealistikPanel!
+# KawataAdminPanel!
-The modern admin panel for osu! private servers!
+The modern admin panel for osu! private servers Founded by RealistikDash!
+Modified for use on Kawata.

 ![Dashboard](https://i.imgur.com/GidGUqS.png)